 Migrants and refugee women generally have lower levels of trust in government institutions due to the challenges faced in their homeland, have less access to devices, have limited local knowledge, face language barriers and rely heavily on informal community information systems.

-The Women’s Community Literacy Project empowers women from migrant, refugee and asylum seeking backgrounds to improve their English language, build digital skills, and develop strong social connections in Tasmania.
-Funded by Good Things Foundation and HOST International, this project is delivered in partnership with Speech Pathology Tasmania.
-Through this program we aim to provide direct support from a speech pathologist and digital mentor to 40 Tasmanian women to improve reading and writing of English as an essential sub-skill required for fluent digital capability to help close the digital divide in Australia.
+The Women’s Community Literacy Project empowers women from migrant, refugee and asylum seeking backgrounds to build digital skills.
+This project is funded by Good Things Foundation and HOST International.
+Through this program we aim to provide direct support from a digital mentor to 40 Tasmanian women to improve their digital capability to help close the digital divide in Australia.

 To participate in the Women’s Community Literacy Project, please email contact@citizentas.org.au or phone 03 6144 9235.